JJ-Vice/JJ-Vice.github.io/index.md

 Participants are also welcome to include appendices/supplementary material to support their submission.
 Paper submissions are single-blind reviewed by at least three reviewers.

-All submissions are to be shared to [jordan.vice@uwa.edu.au](mailto:jordan.vice@uwa.edu.au).
-Participants are welcome to share their submissions via a .zip file or link to a repository.
+All submissions are to be submitted via [our ICIP grand challenge submission portal](https://cmsworkshops.com/ICIP2025/papers/submission.asp?Type=Challenge&ID=5).
+The paper format is the same as for the main conference, and all relevant information can be found [here](https://cmsworkshops.com/ICIP2025/papers/paper_kit.php).
 After the final challenge results notification, the top 3 teams will be encouraged to submit a final version of their paper, incorporating reviewer feedback.
 Accepted papers will then be part of the ICIP workshop proceedings.

 The winner of the challenge will be announced at ICIP during the grand challenge session and the winning team members will be awarded a certificate on the day.
 The top 3 placed teams are also invited to do a 15 minute presentation of their approach if they are attending ICIP.